Karlików: History

 Karlików was founded in 1483 by the Bals de Lobetanz family.
-From 966-1018, 1340-1772 (Ruthenian Voivodeship, Sanoker County) and from 1918-1939 Zboiska was part of Poland.
+From 966 to 1018, 1340–1772 (Ruthenian Voivodeship, Sanoker County) and from 1918 to 1939 Zboiska was part of Poland.
 From 1772 to 1918 it belonged to the Austrian empire.
 This part of Poland was controlled by Austria for almost 120 years.
 At that time the area (including west and east of Subcarpathian Voivodship) was known as Galicia.
 In 1785 the village lands comprised 61 łan.

 Karlików is still a rural village inhabited mostly by ethnic Poles.
 It contains a ski slope which attracts seasonal tourism.
 The cemetery in Karlików still contains headstones of the Lemko families who once lived there.